adeept/Adeept_Ultimate_Starter_Kit_for_RPi/README.md

-# 2020 New Ultimate Starter Kit for RPi
+# 2026 New Ultimate Starter Kit for RPi

 ### About this kit

 ​	This is a learning kit for Raspberry Pi starter.
 Some common electronic components and sensors are included.
 Through the learning, you will get a better understanding of electronics and Raspberry Pi, and be able to make many fascinating works based on Raspberry Pi.

+Compatible with raspberry Pi 3, 4 and 5

 Tutorial download address:https://www.adeept.com/learn/detail-47.html